elasticalist/elasticalist.github.io/index.md

 ## Running the Algorithm for Upcoming Games

-To predict upcoming game outcomes, we scrape the betting website Stoiximan to gather upcoming match details and provided odds.
-This scraping process is performed using the 'StoiximanScraping.ipynb' file.
+To predict upcoming game outcomes, we scrape a betting website to gather upcoming match details and provided odds.
+This scraping process is performed using the 'BookmakerScraping.ipynb' file.
 The file also contains all the necessary scripts to update and run the predictor for upcoming matches.
 For each match a plot containing the most popular odds as calculated by the algorithm and compared to the betting company is produced.
 This provides an easy evaluation of the provided odds of the betting company.
 Furthermore the script also produces a table with all the available matches and a suggested bet using the Kelly betting algorithm provided a bank of 50 euros (can be adjusted through the script bank variable).

 ## Result Validation